David “Avocado” Wolfe once posted a meme describing solar power as non-renewable because the light solar panels absorb is lost forever.

 Longtime readers of this site are no doubt familiar with the wide breadth of spurious claims made by David “Avocado” Wolfe, a self-styled health guru who gained prominence as a pitchman for the NutriBullet blender.
 From his claim that putting cut onions in your socks at night would “detox” your body, to his belief that the oceans contain salt so as to prevent the water from levitating away into space, we would be hard-pressed to find an absurd statement attributed to him that would shock us.

 The corollary to this reputation is that anyone can ascribe any crazy claim to such a person and it will sound plausible that the target made such a statement.
-It is for this reason we were asked to check on the authenticity a meme commonly attributed to Wolfe:
+It is for this reason we were asked to check on the authenticity a meme commonly attributed to Wolfe on Facebook, and which he himself tweeted on 9 May 2016:

-Indeed, Wolfe did tweet this meme on 9 May 2016, and it was not his first foray into heliophysics.
+This was not Wolfe’s first foray into heliophysics.
 He has long held that “chocolate lines up planetarily with the sun” and that chocolate is, in fact, “an octave of sun energy.”

 Wolfe apparently later walked backed the solar energy-draining claim, asserting it “never even crossed my mind that folks would take the #SolarPower post LITERALLY” before bemoaning what he described as an uproar of the “Scientism clergy.”